AssetMantle/modules/CONTRIBUTING.md

     - For core developers working within the `modules` repo, follow branch name conventions to ensure a clear ownership of branches: `{moniker}/{issue#}-branch-name`.
     - See [Branching Model](#branching-model-and-release) for more details.
 - Be sure to run `make format` before every commit.
-The easiest way to do this is have your editor run it for you upon saving a file (most of the editors will do it anyway using a pre-configured setup of the programming language mode).
+The easiest way to do this is to have your editor run it for you upon saving a file (most of the editors will do it anyway using a pre-configured setup of the programming language mode).
   Additionally, be sure that your code is lint compliant by running `make lint-fix`.
 A convenience git `pre-commit` hook that runs the formatters automatically before each commit is available in the `contrib/githooks/` directory.